arav-k/PowerShell-Docs/reference/docs-conceptual/community/contributing/get-started-writing.md

 includes a checklist of versions.
 Use the checkboxes to specify which versions of the content are affected.

-Check all version of the article to see if the same change is needed in the other versions.
-Apply the appropriate change to each version of the file.
+Check all versions of the article to see if the same change is needed in the other versions.
+Apply the appropriate changes to each version of the file.

 ## Localized content